 A struggling, middle-aged actress attempts to make a career in Hollywood, all while surrounded by her hard-drinking best friend Maryann, her two ex-husbands, Ira and Jeff, and her two daughters, headstrong Zoey and agreeable Rachel.

 A mentally disturbed young woman takes a job at a posh country club and falls in with a clique of wealthy college kids where she's taken under the wing of the clique's twisted leader, who harbors some dark secrets too terrifying to tell.

 One Life to Live premiered in 1968, centering on the lives of the citizens of the fictional town of Llanview, PA.
 Concentrating on the wealthy Lord family, and the middle-class Woleks and ...
 See full summary »

 A television series, based on the popular movie of the same name.
-Many of the actors from the movie appear in the television series, including Dion, Mr. Hall, Miss Giest, Amber, and Murray.
+Many of the actors from the movie appear in the television series, including Dionne, Mr. Hall, Miss Giest, Amber, and Murray.
 Written by

 1 of 2 people found this review helpful.

 Was this review helpful to you?